yairdar/devpod/docs/devpod-get-env-ready.md

 ## How to install Devpod to the Docker container

-If you include Devpod to the Dockerfile, it's pretty straightforward:
+Including Devpod to the Dockerfile is pretty straightforward:

 ```
 RUN bash devpod/install-deps.sh setup-base <SETUP_CUSTOM_PARTS>